What is safety management in Construction?

 A safety management system can assist in systematically identifying hazards and controlling risks associated with it, while assuring that these controlling steps are effective in aiding construction site safety.
 Safety management process roughly outlines the following steps:

-- Protection of neighboring public and private properties.
+• Protection of neighbouring public and private properties.

 Risk Management for Safety in Construction